 Apart from the oil industry and domestic banking, there are no income or capital taxes in Dubai and no withholding tax.
 Dubai has a number of double tax treaties with high-tax countries and is often used in international tax avoidance schemes by major corporations.
 Dubai belongs to the unified customs area of the Gulf Co-operation Council (GCC) which covers Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the United Arab Emirates (including Dubai).

 The Government Is Keen To Promote E-Commerce

-The DIC occupies 3,200 hectares in the South of Dubai, near the Jebel Ali Free Zone, offering state of the art facilities and sites for manufacturing, offices, housing, and academic, research, distributions and logistics institutions.
+Dubai Investment Park, also known as Dubai Internet City (DIC) has a highly developed technical infrastructure.
+By early 2012, more than 1,400 companies had established themselves in the DIC, including almost all the big names in IT.
+The DIC occupies 3,200 hectares in south Dubai, near the Jebel Ali Free Zone, offering state of the art facilities and sites for manufacturing, offices, housing, and academic, research, distributions and logistics institutions.

 Within a short span of time, a thriving international community of ICT companies established itself in Dubai Internet City.
 The global ICT giants are all represented: Microsoft, Oracle, HP, IBM, Compaq, Dell, Siemens, Canon, Logica, Sony Ericsson and Cisco, to name just a few.
 These companies represent a community of over 12,000 ICT workers.